magohl/WhoamiCore/README.md

 # WhoamiCore
-A minimal Asp.Net Core application inspired by the Containous whoami application
+A minimal Asp.Net 5.0 (core) application inspired by the Containous whoami test-application.

 This is my go-to testrig that i use to test .Net Core together with Docker, kubernetes, docker swarm, reverse proxies etc.